robertocerinaprojects/PoSSUM/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, please contact (r.cerina@uva.nl).
+For any inquiries, please contact r.cerina@uva.nl.